 Get and give expert energy advice to business customers

 To guide your business customers through the next phase of the pandemic, you need to know the details of their industry.
 The E Source Business Energy Advisor is a library of industry-specific energy information and advice for dozens of business types and technologies.
-During the COVID-19 pandemic, we’re giving North American electric, gas, and water utility staff temporary access to the valuable content in the tool.
 Figure 1 gives you an idea of what you’ll find in Business Energy Advisor.

 All utility employees can benefit from Business Energy Advisor content.
 But here’s how account managers, business customer support agents, and communications professionals can use it.